Speak to a Friendly Routing Expert Now:

 Weekly Payments Happen Every Week After You Buy Your Delivery Route

-For every week of deliveries, you will get paid the following week in the way of direct deposit.
+For every week of deliveries, you will get paid the following week through direct deposit.
 This is not guaranteed when you run your own business.

-Of course, there will be down periods when the number of deliveries are less and hence the pay will be less too.
+Of course, there will be down periods when the number of deliveries is less, hence the pay will be less.

 But, at least it will be like being salaried (receiving regular payments) while having the freedom of being your own boss.